rancher/webhook/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Releasing

+Releases are cut by triggering the [Cut release workflow](.github/workflows/cut-release.yaml) from the GitHub Actions tab.
+Select this release branch and provide the version (e.g. `v0.6.10`) as input.
+The workflow validates the version against `VERSION.md` on the default branch, creates the annotated tag, and dispatches the [On release workflow](.github/workflows/release.yaml) on the new tag, which builds and publishes the binaries, Helm chart, and container image, and creates the GitHub release.